FaberVitale/docker-next-app/README.md

 ## Description

 Starter for a ssr single page app powered by [Next.js](https://nextjs.org/docs) and [Typescript](https://www.typescriptlang.org/).
-Includes a [Dockerfile](https://docs.docker.com/engine/reference/builder/) to the app in a container.
+Includes a [Dockerfile](https://docs.docker.com/engine/reference/builder/) to run the app in a container.

 ## Scripts